ms/buildtogether.tech/introduction/index.md

     by the tools, jargon, and culture of programming.
 This guide will help him figure out what his new colleagues think is "normal".

--   Sharla teaches JavaScript at Tanesya's college and for the conversion course that Ahmadou went through.
-They taught the "Introduction to Software Engineering" class last semester, and were disappointed by how much time they and their students wasted.
+-   Sharla teaches JavaScript at Yanina's college and for the conversion course that Ahmadou went through.
+They taught the "Introduction to Software Engineering" class last semester, and felt that they and their students wasted a lot of time on things that turned out not to be useful.
 This guide will help them give more structure to the next offering and set more realistic expectations.

 Like these three personas, readers should: